altomator/EN-data_mining/README.md

 ### Installation
 You can use XSLT (DOS scripts) or Perl script.

+Sample documents are stored in the "DOCS" folder.
+The metadata are generated in "STATS" folder.

 #### XSLT
 Two DOS shell scripts :
 - batch-EN.bat